mihaj/mihaj.github.io/_posts/2023-03-16-invalid-string-format-in-model-validation-message.md

    ...
 ```

 This does not look like an error of the validator but something internally.
 After some digging, I discovered that `ErrorMessage` was the culprit.

-After some digging in .NET internals, I found this:
+In .NET internals, I found this:

 ```c#
 public override string FormatErrorMessage(string name)